 Send out regular updates on things like when the gym is reopening, what the new virtual timetable will look like and what the onsite timetable will look like.
 All this needs to be delivered in a positive and uplifting tone.
 One great piece of advice from podcast guest Jack Thomas was to make your gym a center of positivity for your members.

 When you reopen your gym as a hybrid business, you will still be competing with online fitness businesses.
 Not only are there established businesses like Beachbody and Peloton but also fitness influencers with large followings who are doing free workouts every day.
+There are a host of apps that you can now use to help your business compete in the online space. check out this blog post for 6 fitness apps that will improve your member experience right now.

 To gain the edge over these competitors you need to hold your members accountable so they get the result they want.
 They are more likely to stay if this is the case.
 People pay for you to pay attention.
 Read more about holding members accountable in this in-depth article.